joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 ### The subterranean Turing machine

-Our hike continues and we arrive at an area with two long rows of rocks, another set of boxes corresponding to states, but there's no machine there.
+Our hike continues and we arrive at an area with two long rows of rocks and another set of boxes corresponding to states, but there's no machine there.
 There's just a pair of buttons on the ground that both say "START."
 We press the left one and to our astonishment the rocks start to move, seemingly of